poiyomi/PoiyomiDocs/docs/extended-features/shatterwave.md

 - `Type`: <PropertyIcon name="float3" />**Float3**

-Measures the size of the wave slop and where it's being drawn at.
+Measures the size of the wave slope and where it's being drawn at.

 ## Wave Density X Y Z